Sophia Akuffo: Judicial writings

 After serving as chief justice, Akuffo retired in 2019.

 On 28 March 2020, Nana Akufo-Addo appointed Akuffo to chair a newly formed COVID-19 National Trust Fund inaugurated during the COVID-19 pandemic.

 She also serves as the chairperson of the board of the University of Ghana and holds membership on several boards of directors of various organizations.

 Family

-She has a daughter who goes by the name Violet Padi and two grand children Samuel Osei and Cara Nyame.
+Sophia Akuffo has a daughter, Violet Padi, and two grand children Samuel Osei and Cara Nyame.
 She has a large extended family including five living sisters but is seen to be closer to the three mentioned above.